 - Spider web challenge

 A great way to engage your kid, all you have to do is to make a web out of sticky tape on your doorway.
 You can then make paper balls out of a newspaper and ask your kid to throw it at the sticky web.
 It will be fun to see it sticks or not.
 It is a super indoor activity for gross motor practice.
 Your kid will have loads of fun with it.

 - Treasure hunt

-Make a map of your house and hide small items around it.
+Make a map of your house and hide small items.
 Each hidden item should be marked on the map.
 For older kids, you could make word cards as clues to the hiding place.
 For example- “I am cold and you can make ice in me”, for denoting your fridge.
 Kids will love this combination of a quiz and a hunt.

 - Create a roadway in your house